Commissioning parenting and family support for Troubled Families

 The Troubled Families Programme works with disadvantaged families with complex needs, and is currently in its second phase.
 It will work with up to 400,000 families by 2020.

 Over the next two years, the programme will have an even greater focus on tackling worklessness and associated issues.
 This will include an emphasis on tackling parental conflict, informed by EIF’s work in this area.

 The programme will also place greater emphasis on ensuring that local activity is informed by evidence, and that good practice is shared.
-The EIF guide to commissioning parenting and family support summarises the evidence to help support Troubled Families coordinators to ensure that families with complex needs receive the right evidence-based support in priority areas, such as parenting.

 See also: Donna Molloy, EIF director of dissemination, writes for the Troubled Families blog